What is Isometric Illustration?

 Isometrics: Illustrator Setup

 Before we can draw isometric shapes, we need to change a number of settings in Illustrator.
-We also need to install a plugin which will help us with precision drawing.

 Edit default .ai document